 The Company periodically enters into non-cancelable purchase contracts in order to ensure the availability of materials to support production of its products.
 Purchase commitments represent enforceable and legally binding agreements with suppliers to purchase goods or services.
 The Company periodically assesses the need to provide for impairment on these purchase contracts and record a loss on purchase commitments when required.
-As of June 30, 2014, the Company reported a liability for adverse purchase commitments of \$0.4 million.
-During the three months ended June 30, 2014 there was no material change to the accrual for adverse purchase commitments.
+As of September 30, 2014, the Company had paid the remaining adverse purchase commitment liability.